jina-ai/jina/README.md

 This is the readme for Jina 3.
 The old readme for Jina 2 can be found <a href="https://github.com/jina-ai/jina/blob/v2.6.4/README.md">here</a>.

 ## Get Started
-You can follow our basic example below to get started from building a local `Executor` to eventually deploying your search application in a `Flow` to Kubernetes.
+You can follow our basic example below to get started from building a local `Executor` to deploying your search application in a `Flow` to Kubernetes.

 We recommend familiarizing yourself before with the <a href="https://github.com/jina-ai/docarray/">DocArray</a> library and the basic concepts of `Executor` and `Flow`.